-Do you know how your health insurance works?
-Get your member rights and responsibilities and information essential to being an active partner in maintaining your good health.
+Do you need help understanding and using your health insurance plan?
+Get the information that's essential to being an active partner in maintaining your good health.

 Using Your Benefit Booklet

 To learn more about your benefits and access to medical services, please log in to Blue Connect for details within your benefit booklet.

 - Benefits and services included in, and excluded from, coverage